In the 90's I had about given up on

 click to enlarge

 Now days I look for deer horns.
-I start
+I start on the

-on the river bottoms in late January.
+river bottoms in late January.
+Then in March

-covering the foot hills.
-I know a few
+and April I start covering the foot hills.
+I know

-ranchers that still let me on their
+a few ranchers that still let me on their

 property.
-I'm very thankful that they
+I'm very thankful that they do.
+Most

-antlers are down to what it was in the
+the price of elk antlers are down to what it was

-early 80"s but the price of deer
+in the early 80"s but the price of deer antlers

-antlers has gone through the roof.
+has gone through the roof.

-The three pictures on this page of me
+The three pictures on this page of me packing

-packing out antlers is a day trip.
-I
+out antlers is a day trip.
+I haven't had a day

-time.
-Yet every year I manage to do
+like those in a long time.
+Yet every year I

-picked up between 20 and 30 deer
+day and picked up between 20 and 30 deer

-sheds but I have also spent the same
+sheds but I have also spent the same number

-number of hours and found 2 or 3.
+of hours and found 2 or 3.

 click to enlarge

-This is a trip to the eastern part of our
+This is a trip to the eastern part of

-state.
-I spent 6 days and hiked 12 to 14
+our state.
+I spent 6 days and

-hours a day and came home with 90 deer
+came home with 90 deer sheds

-sheds and 2 sets.
+and 2 sets.

-I keep a diary and have since the late 60's
+I keep a diary and have since the

-and I write about my hiking trips.
-The
+late 60's and I write about my

-best day I ever had on deer horns was 87
+had on deer horns was 87 sheds.

-sheds.
 The best day I ever had with elk

-antlers was 39 in one day plus an elk set,
+antlers was 39 in one day plus an

-3 moose antlers and a couple of deer
+elk set, 3 moose antlers and a

-antlers also packed them out 4 or 5 miles.
+them out 4 or 5 miles.
+I don't use a

-I don't use a pack frame any more.
-I carry
+pack frame any more.
+I carry a

-a couple of lengths of drape cord and
+couple of lengths of drape cord

-carry the antlers in my arms.
-Yes, that is a
+and carry the antlers in my arms.

 History 2